graboskyc/FaaSSubMgr/README.md

 ## Use
 First, create a "New Stream":
 * Name - any name you want
-* Connection String - the connection string of the cluster to monitor the ChangeStream of
+* Connection String - the connection string of the cluster to monitor the ChangeStream of.
+This is encrypted with pymongo and MongoDB's [Queryable Encryption](https://www.mongodb.com/docs/manual/core/queryable-encryption/)
 * Database Name - the database namespace to use in the cluster
 * Collection Name - the collection inside the database to watch
 * Pipeline - The ChangeStream change event filter pipeline